rothos/protocol_1/index.md

 ### A note on force (plus a brief mention of “redo-to-undo”)

 [minimally edited placeholder transcript] I want to call this a brief note on Force.
 I've made it pretty clear in different places to not be forcy.
 And I don't think I'll define forcy, here.
 But, there's something about getting something to happen, something about threading a needle in a way that feels potentially bad.
+(Though it might only feel slightly bad!
+It might feel like necessary-tradeoff progress.
+Try to avoid needle-threading in the first place!
+It might almost never be worth it, if avoidable.
+Try to figure out or incline towards why it’s happening in the first place versus something cleaner.)
 There's potentially a sense of effort.
 It can be extreme, subtle, or somewhere in between.

+But let’s say needle-threading has already happening.
+Force has already been used in the system.
+(Usually there’s some, or even a lot, even if there’s been minimal needle-threading.
+[And then, by definition-ish, there will have been force, if there has been needle-threading.]
+Force is often a strategy that gets used, in any case, maybe prior to even having started to meditate.)

 There's a thing that the mind does, which is, in order to sort of do something for the last time or in order to sort of undo something, the mind kind of like replays it or re-does it, that one last time.